Ways to Enjoy the Sun Safely

 - Find a tree to cool down under

-- Organise indoor activities for the middle of the day
+- Go indoors for a break or organise indoor activities for the middle of the day

-- Clothing is one of the best ways to protect your skin from the sun.
+Clothing is an excellent way to protect your skin from the sun.
 When picking clothes:

-- Long sleeves, collars, long trousers or long skirts give greater protection
+- Long sleeves, collars, trousers or long skirts give greater protection

 - Old, worn or wet clothing may give less protection